-I’ll not include many “tech books” on this list because they tend to date quickly, but this one is special.
+I don’t include many “tech books” on this list because they tend to date quickly, but this one is special:

 If you want to survive, as an employee, business owner, or business, adopting some of the ideas and methods in this book can’t hurt.

 Technology enables rapid change, lean into it.

 “Keep My Head Straight” Books

 Incredibly, this was offered as supplemental reading during management training by a former employer.
 I took it home and read it over a few nights.